jayasriveeravilli/Intern_potentiometric_DAC/README.md

 2 Bit potentiometric takes 2-bit digital data and converts into analog signal.

+## STEPS TO INSTALL MULTISIM
+1)Go to ni.com/multisim and click on the Download NI Multisim 2)Choose the version,icense and them then Download in the Multisim Education Edition tab.
+3)Once the download finishes, open it from where you saved it.
+4)Choose the directory to download the Multisim Installer.
+5)Then, open it and run.
+This will make you to extract the Multisim installer 6)Extract the file to the drive you want.
+7)Click on NI circuit design suite 14.0 and the installation will be done.

+## STEPS TO DRAW AND RUN SCHEMATIC ON MULTISIM IN WINDOWS
+1) Open Multisim and create a new project .
+2) Draw the schematic and save it.
+3) Click on Simulate -> Analysis -> Analyses and simulation, choose the analysis you need and enter the values and parameters to be displayed.
+4) Save it and Run.
+5) The outputs will be displayed.
+6) For spice netlist, export it and save the .cir extension.

 ## CONTACT INFORMATION
 * JAYASRI VEERAVILLI B.tech-Electronics and Communication Engineering,SRM University,AP jayasriveeravilli@gmail.com
 * KUNAL GHOSH Director,VSD Corp.P77vt.Ltd. kunalghosh@gmail.com